The Best DNS Blacklists – Not All Blacklists Are Created Equal

 So how do you decipher between the reputable blacklists and the fraudsters?
 Don’t fret.
 We’ve got you covered as we have compiled a list of the ones we pay the closest attention to:

 - Spamhaus – Spamhaus.org is one blacklist you don’t want to mess around with.
-The Spamhaus block list is used by many ISPs around the world including Yahoo and Microsoft.
+The Spamhaus block list (sbl) is used by many ISPs around the world including Yahoo, Gmail, and Microsoft.
 If you end up on Spamhaus.org, you have significant problems.
+Spamhaus also has several subsets of block lists like xbl, dbl, and pbl that are important to be aware of as well.

 - SpamCop – SpamCop determines the origin of unwanted email based on reports from users of their service and passes it along to the relevant Internet service providers.